sbal13/TIPS-binary-search-trees/README.md

 For this challenge, you'll be implementing some of the basic functionality of a Binary Search Tree!

 Your job is to fill out the `addValue` and `printSortedValues` functions in the `binary-search-tree.js` file.

-All of the js files are included in the `index.html`, so feel free to open it in your browser and test your code in the console.
-There is also an `index.js` file for you to write any test code/seed data.
+## What you're given

+1. A basic skeleton of a binary search tree in `binary-search-tree.js`
+2. A function that creates nodes in `node.js`.
+Notice that it returns an object with three keys: value, left, and right
+3. An `index.js` for writing test code and seed data
+4. An `index.html` that you can open in your browser for testing in your console.
+All the `.js` files are required, so don't worry about any setup

 ## What is a Binary Tree?